Main fundraiser photo

 Dear Friends:

-Help!
-This is an urgent fundraiser.
-Thank you for donating, to help me through my difficult health struggle and your contribution to keep my two horses safe!
-They depend on me.
+Thank you for donating, to help me through this debilitating health struggle and to save my two horses!
 I would appreciate too, if you could share this fundraiser to others, who care.
 Thank you ! ❤️

-My name is Susan, a College teacher who has lived frugally in an apartment for 30 adult years and gained success as a teacher and artist, through hard work and patience!
+My name is Susan, a College instructor who has lived frugally in an apartment for 30 adult years and gained success as a teacher of archaeology art history and studio art (painting) due to training and guidance from wonderful colleagues and friends.
 It’s been an interesting journey for which I’m thankful!
-I’ve been so lucky to meet and work with insightful and talented friends and mentors, and pass forward their legacy of teaching Art, Art History and Archaeology to another generation of students and scholars!
+I’ve been so lucky to meet and work with insightful and talented friends and mentors, and pass forward their legacy of teaching Art (studio-painting) Art History and Archaeology to another generation of students and scholars!

 My Two Horses need urgent help!

-I bought a friend's horse to ride in the arena and on trails, at a wonderful barn where horses are well cared for.
-I could not walk well anymore on my broken foot but I had ridden horses when I was a child and at college.
-The riding and posture helped me develop balance, strength, and allowed me be to be in the forest and in nature, as I could not walk well myself!
+Eight years ago, I bought a friend's horse to ride in the arena and on trails, at a wonderful barn where horses are well cared for.
+I could not walk well anymore on my broken foot and often fell while walking. but I had ridden horses when I was a child and at college.
+The riding and posture helped me develop balance, strength, and allowed me be to be in the forest and in nature again which was a great relief!
+The horse walked for me!

 We developed a very special bond.
-We slowed down time for us- we took all of the time in the world because I realized we were taking this trip for courage, together.
-We learned together what requires a cautious approach or which experiences we can face bravely, but won’t cause harm!
+We slowed down time for both of us- we took all of the time in the world because I realized we were taking this trip for courage and physical strength, together.
+We learn together what required a cautious approach while learning to identify those experiences we can face bravely, but won’t cause harm!

-We are still partners together, he helps me walk and I help him learn about the scary things in an unfamiliar world.
+With a broken pin in my foot, he helped me walk and I helped him learn about the scary things in an unfamiliar world.
 He is gentle and courageous, so does the same for me.
 I may create a children’s book about him someday.
-I’m presently training him to be a therapy horse as well, because he is so intuitive!
+I’m presently training him to be a therapy horse as well, because he is so intuitive, smart and kind.

 My horses keep me courageous and building muscles, trying to increase my strength, but then when I became ill recently, I couldn’t focus or work!
 For now, a friend is riding the Arena horse and pays a small amount for trims and vaccinations and for the attentive barn manager who turns out the arena horse, daily.
 The other horse likes the pasture and shelter with his friends.
-VAX is covered until spring, thank goodness!
+VAX has been recently been done by the Barn Vet as well as teeth floating and that needs to be paid for ($350.00) The two horses receive good hay, turn out and kindness at the barn.

-So, Im asking you for angel donations, to pay horse board for the two boys, through April, it’s not easy to ask but I must.
+So, Im asking for angel donations, to pay horse board for the two boys, ❤️through the Fall.
+I’m not used to being debilitated like this, I’ve been active my entire life so it’s not easy to ask for help, but I must!
+It’s for four months of horse board and the vet bill of $350.

-Since July, I have been trying to get a roomate for my apartment which could defray costs but people are terrified of the town and area I live in.
+I have been trying to get a roomate for my apartment which could defray costs but people are terrified of the town and area I live in.
 It’s a good community for the Arts and colleges, but It used to be so much safer!
 I was here to teach, as my job was close by.
 Crime has increased the past three years!
-I’ve been trying to find a reliable boarder or roomate since summer, with very little luck.
+I’ve been trying to find a reliable boarder or roomate for several months, with very little luck so far.
 Twice, people said they would move in, I was ready to pay the board for the horses from their rent payments!
-But then, potential roommates checked out the neighborhood, misunderstood the unique international culture, struggling as we all are, with economics.
+But then, potential roommates checked out the neighborhood, misunderstood the unique international culture and struggling as this town is, with economics (like many towns today it seems!)
 So, they changed their mind, before they put down their deposit!
 This caught me off guard a bit, as in the past it’s been fairly easy to rent out a room here, close to public transportation!
 This delay put me back further while struggling with health concerns.

 A long range goal:

 I have been receiving help from doctors.
-With the return of health and work teaching steadily again by Summer, I may hope to eventually purchase an acre+ where I’ll care for my horses the rest of their lives, so they are never abused or sent to slaughter and can still be together and well cared for.
-I’ve seen enough horses end up in one of these predicaments after being resold, especially when they are seniors and it’s heartbreaking!
-I will care for my two horses, the rest of their lives.
+With the return of health and work eventually, I may hope to purchase an acre+ in a couple years where I’ll care for my horses the rest of their lives, so they are never shipped off, never abused nor sent to slaughter.
+They can still be together and well cared for.
 But right now, they live at a safe barn with good people and food so I’ll keep them there as long as I can, hopefully at least another year.

 The horses are more important to me than a fancy house and I’m an outdoor lady who loves nature!
 I’m a Gardner too who loves to grow fruit trees.
 It’s been especially hard recently though.
 I’m astonished by my lack of strength, these past couple years!